Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-A free newsletter for smart Internet Marketers, coming from Brian Clark and the CopyBlogger team?
+A free newsletter for smart Internet Marketers, coming from Brian Clark and CopyBlogger team?
 Who wouldn’t join that?
 Plus, the headline says…

 “You don’t have to be a genius to master Internet Marketing”.
 Great USP!
-Also, notice the 20-part eCourse integrated into the subscription offer, smart!
+Also, notice the 20-part ecourse integrated into the subscription offer, smart!

 #11.
 Sales Letter Squeeze Page